 How to install or uninstall modules

-This is a Textformatter module for ProcessWire that replaces any title of pages on your site with links to that page.
+This is a Textformatter module for the ProcessWire CMF that replaces any title of pages on your site with links to that page.

 Textformatters are a type of ProcessWire that allow you to perform some automated formatting on any text field output when you access the field through the API.
 This module has a simple purpose: Whenever your text includes the title of another page on your site, the formatter automatically adds a link (an anchor tag) to that page.
 This is useful for quickly connecting multiple pages, and for SEO purposes.
 You can limit this functionality by template, so only pages using the specified templates will get automatically linked.